Rahul7600/react_django_demo_app/README.md

 # react_django_demo_app
-A demo app for React and Django Deploymentt
+A demo app for React and Django Deployment
+Best app